dmarnol2/docTokenizer/README.md

 OR if you have the zipfile, use this command in the directory where the zipfile is located.

-`unzip docTokenizer.zip`
+`unzip docTokenizer-main.zip`

-After cloning or opening the zipfile, in your terminal enter these commands (Please note: please ensure the initial directory is correct.
-If you download the zip directly from Github, it is very likely the directory will be `docTokenizer-main` AND NOT `docTokenizer` as in the command below):
+After cloning or opening the zipfile, in your terminal enter these commands:

-`cd docTokenizer/src/com/document/tokenizer`
+`cd docTokenizer-main/src/com/document/tokenizer`

 `javac Main.java`